-But Graywolf, How can a .22 be the best home defense weapon?
+But Graywolf, How could .22′s ever be the best home defense weapons?

 So I hear some of you saying:

 But I’ve been told for years that you need to get a big gun with lots of stopping power and big bullets.
 One shot one kill.
 Armor.
 Mass and velocity.
 Lots of other buzzwords and statistics that sound pretty convincing